-fix ID group-ID shake tol iter N keyword values ...
+fix ID group-ID style tol iter N constraint values ... keyword value ...

 b values = one or more bond types a values = one or more angle types t values = one or more atom types m value = one or more mass values

-Apply bond and angle constraints to specified bonds and angles in the simulation.
+Apply bond and angle constraints to specified bonds and angles in the simulation by either the SHAKE or RATTLE algorithms.
 This typically enables a longer timestep.

 In LAMMPS, only small clusters of atoms can be constrained.
 This is so the constraint calculation for a cluster can be performed by a single processor, to enable good parallel performance.
 A cluster is defined as a central atom connected to others in the cluster by constrained bonds.
 LAMMPS allows for the following kinds of clusters to be constrained: one central atom bonded to 1 or 2 or 3 atoms, or one central atom bonded to 2 others and the angle between the 3 atoms also constrained.
 This means water molecules or CH2 or CH3 groups may be constrained, but not all the C-C backbone bonds of a long polymer chain.

-The b keyword lists bond types that will be constrained.
-The t keyword lists atom types.
+The b constraint lists bond types that will be constrained.
+The t constraint lists atom types.
 All bonds connected to an atom of the specified type will be constrained.
-The m keyword lists atom masses.
+The m constraint lists atom masses.
 All bonds connected to atoms of the specified masses will be constrained (within a fudge factor of MASSDELTA specified in fix_shake.cpp).
-The a keyword lists angle types.
+The a constraint lists angle types.
 If both bonds in the angle are constrained then the angle will also be constrained if its type is in the list.

-For all keywords, a particular bond is only constrained if both atoms in the bond are in the group specified with the SHAKE fix.
+For all constraints, a particular bond is only constrained if both atoms in the bond are in the group specified with the SHAKE fix.

 The degrees-of-freedom removed by SHAKE bonds and angles are accounted for in temperature and pressure computations.
 Similarly, the SHAKE contribution to the pressure of the system (virial) is also accounted for.